'Things' and their capabilities

-The focus so far has been on the building blocks to get things to talk to each-other (e.g. low-level comms (radio), data formats, etc).
-But moving forward, there will need to be more control/co-ordination of these devices.
-This is because interactions are ad-hoc — who, what, when and how systems/services/devices communicate will need to be determined on the fly, and may occur with things never seen before.
+These interactions are adhoc: who, what, when and how systems/services/devices communicate will need to be determined on the fly, and may occur with things never seen before.
 E.g. walking into your friend's home for the first time, how can we quickly determine that we could interact with their lights, and their stereo, but not their oven, heating system or their grandmother's heart-rate sensor.
-More specifically, how can we even know the capabilities of these devices.

-This project will explore the mechanism by which 'things' can negotiate, at run-time, the types and properties for interactions with others, and the mechanism by which they can be controlled.
+This project concerns how 'things' can negotiate, at run-time, the types and properties/controls for interactions with others.

 The EU patent system is current undergoing radical transformation.
 However, there is little, if any, technical support for this.

 This project would develop, explore and evaluate data analytics techniques, to help uncover new and interesting associations between patents and case law.
-The target is not only to support the judiciary, and law firms, but to uncover new and interesting insights into the types of technology being protected, and how these have been referenced.
+This project benefits not only those in the legal industry, but to uncover new and interesting insights into the types of technology being protected.

-There is lots of Government and industrial support for this - opportunity to work with some high-profile players in the space.
+This is important work - there is lots of Government and industrial support for this, and this project is an opportunity to work with some high-profile players in the space.

 The vision of the internet of things is basically data being collected constantly from everywhere.
 A lot of this, however, will relate to the physical environment/space you're in.
 E.g. the room you're in, the shops near by, other people around you, etc.